Information for all students

 You can also find out about support packages for students who are self-isolating.

-Yes, socially-distanced activities will be in place.
-We are currently pulling together the events and activities calendar for the 2020/21 academic year so please make sure that you download the Keele App and look in the ‘What’s On’ section for the full programme.
+There are still lots of ways you can connect with other students.
+Please make sure that you download the Keele App and look in the ‘What’s On’ section regularly for the full programme.

 Please be reassured that the University is in contact with the UK Home Office (UKVI) about visas, and we have been informed that the UKVI will be considerate to the impact coronavirus may have on your studies.